 Good knife – Global is my favorite!
 They are worth the price, I promise.
 I am kind of obsessed with them and store them tucked away so no one else can use them.
 Including hubby.
 Hands off my good stuff!

 - Heat lime in microwave for 30 seconds.
 Heating will yield more juice.
-Juice both sides of the lime and add to the mixture.
-Add in cilantro, sour cream and season with salt and pepper.
+Juice both sides.

 - Refrigerate until ready to serve.